andreschaefer/medixx/README.md

 - Introduce the [$route] service which allows binding URLs for deep-linking with
   views:
-  - Create `PhoneCatCtrl` which governs the entire app and contains $route configuration.
+  - Create `medixxCtrl` which governs the entire app and contains $route configuration.
   - Install `angular-route` using bower and load the `ngRoute` module.
     (Be sure to run npm install again.)
   - Copy route parameters to root scope `params` property for access in sub controllers.
   - Replace the contents of `index.html` with the `ngView` directive, which will display the partial template of the current route.

-- Create phone list route:
+- Create medic list route:
-  - Map `/phones` route to `PhoneListCtrl` and `partials/phones-list.html`.
+  - Map `/medics` route to `MedicListCtrl` and `partials/medics-list.html`.
-  - Preserve existing `PhoneListCtrl` controller.
+  - Preserve existing `MedicListCtrl` controller.
-  - Move existing html from `index.html` to `partials/phone-list.html`.
+  - Move existing html from `index.html` to `partials/medic-list.html`.
-- Create phone details route:
+- Create medic details route:
-  - Map `/phones/<phone-id>` route to `PhoneDetailCtrl` and `partials/phones-detail.html`.
+  - Map `/medics/<medic-id>` route to `MedicDetailCtrl` and `partials/medics-detail.html`.
-  - Create empty placeholder `PhoneDetailsCtrl` controller.
+  - Create empty placeholder `MedicDetailsCtrl` controller.

 ### step-8

-- Implement `PhoneDetailCtrl` controller to fetch the details for a specific phone from a JSON file using `$http` service.
+- Implement `MedicDetailCtrl` controller to fetch the details for a specific medic from a JSON file using `$http` service.
-- Update the template for the phone detailed view.
+- Update the template for the medic detailed view.
-- Add CSS to make the phone details page look "pretty".
+- Add CSS to make the medic details page look "pretty".

 ### step-9

 - Add custom `checkmark` filter.
-- Update phone detail template to use `checkmark` filter.
+- Update medic detail template to use `checkmark` filter.
 - Add unit test for the filter.

 ### step-10

-In the phone detail view, clicking on a thumbnail image, changes the main phone image to be the large version of the thumbnail image.
+In the medic detail view, clicking on a thumbnail image, changes the main medic image to be the large version of the thumbnail image.

-- Define `mainImageUrl` model variable in the `PhoneDetailCtrl` and set its default value.
+- Define `mainImageUrl` model variable in the `MedicDetailCtrl` and set its default value.
 - Create `setImage()` controller method to change `mainImageUrl`.
 - Register an expression with the `ngClick` directive on thumb images to set the main image, using `setImage()`.